R567-1. Purpose: To establish policies and standards for internal audit departments within the Utah System of Higher Education (USHE).

 3.2.
 Institution Internal Audit Activity: Any activity administered by the institution’s internal auditing organization.
 Each institution’s audit committee shall establish an audit charter, granting the internal audit unit authority to engage in audit activities.

 4.1.
 General Standards: Internal audit activities shall comply with IIA Standards.
-Other professional standards (such as “Generally Accepted Auditing Standards” disseminated by the American Institute of Certified Public Accountants, or Government Auditing Standards published by the Comptroller General of the United States) may also apply to particular audit assignments, as determined by the institution’s audit committee or the Board of Regents.
+Other professional standards (such as “Generally Accepted Auditing Standards” disseminated by the American Institute of Certified Public Accountants, or Government Auditing Standards published by the Comptroller General of the United States) may also apply to particular audit assignments, as determined by the institution’s audit committee or the Board of Higher Education.

 4.3.
 Internal Audit Activity Independence and Objectivity: Internal audit activities shall remain independent and objective.
 Institutions and internal auditors may foster independence by adhering to applicable standards, including: